 This course gives the student an opportunity to work on a special area of interest that is not possible through the standard curriculum.

-The prerequisite is permission of the instructor.
-The Independent study contract must be approved, signed and submitted before the current semester's registration period closes.
+The prerequisite is permission.
+The Independent Study contract must be approved, signed and submitted before the current semester's registration period closes.

 MUS 3045 - Jazz in Theory and Practice